Randy Rhoads: Legacy and influence

-Rhoads's biggest influences as a guitarist were Leslie West, Ritchie Blackmore, Michael Schenker, Gary Moore, Charlie Christian, and John Williams.
+Rhoads' biggest influences as a guitarist were Leslie West, Ritchie Blackmore, Michael Schenker, Gary Moore, Charlie Christian, and John Williams.

 In the years since his death Rhoads' work has been very influential within genres such as neoclassical metal, highly regarded by such players as Dimebag Darrell of Pantera, John Petrucci of Dream Theater, Zakk Wylde, Michael Romeo, Alexi Laiho of Children of Bodom, Mick Thomson of Slipknot, Paul Gilbert of Mr. Big, Buckethead, Michael Angelo Batio, Tom Morello of Rage Against the Machine, Mike McCready of Pearl Jam and Ray Toro of My Chemical Romance.

 Aldridge, who Rhoads had regarded as his favorite drummer since seeing him perform on television with Black Oak Arkansas in the 1970s, has said that working with a musician as talented as Rhoads "was inspirational.
 It was life-changing".
 From a musical standpoint, he has said that playing with Rhoads was the high point of his career, stating "It was very exciting.
 From a musical perspective, it was probably the high-water mark of my career.
 Working with people like Randy Rhoads, guys like that, they kind of grab you by the scruff of your neck and lift you up to their level."